ogri-la/strongbox/README.md

 `strongbox` is an **open source**, **[advertisement free](#recognition)** and **[privacy respecting](#privacy)** addon manager for World of Warcraft.

-It supports Linux and macOS.
+It runs on Linux and macOS.

 It supports addons hosted by Curseforge, wowinterface, Tukui, Github and Gitlab.